hamsanandi/translations/README.md

 The site includes:

-- Notated compositions (HTML format)
+- Translations, many a times including the original verses (HTML format)
 - Structured presentation for easy reading and reference
-- Individual pages for each composition
+- Individual pages for each work

 ## 🗂 Repository Structure